 all members have a good chance of achieving distinguished

 membership throughout each semester, although not all of theses

-events are offered in each semester (mock interviews only in fall,
+events are offered in each semester (for example, vet school open

-vet school open house only in spring).
-Listed below is the
+house is only in the spring).
+Listed below is the opportunities

 Doggie day: 4 points